Please Note: All Allergist Appointments Require a Referral From Your Family

 Pollen, dust mites, pets or mold can all make you feel as if you’ve got a cold.
 You might notice a stuffy, runny or itchy nose, coughing and sneezing, and itchy, red or watery eyes.
 Sometimes you may even get a tight chest and wheezing.
 Dust mites can also cause get skin reactions, rashes and eczema.

 Diarrhea, bloating, skin reactions, itching and, in severe cases, a life-threatening allergic reaction.

 Pain, redness, swelling, flushing, hives and itching.
 May even cause a life-threatening allergic reaction.

 It depends on your diagnosis.
-Standard meds people use to relieve symptoms include antihistamines, corticosteroids and decongestants.
-Many are available over the counter from the pharmacy.
-But if those aren’t working for you your allergist can prescribe stronger versions.
+Common medications that provide short-term relief from allergy symptoms include antihistamines, corticosteroids and decongestants.
+Many are available as over-the-counter medications from the pharmacy.
+But if those aren’t working for you your allergist can prescribe stronger doses.
 Or they may suggest allergy immunotherapy.
 This treatment aims to reprogram your immune system so it doesn’t see your trigger as a threat anymore.
-This stops or greatly reduces your allergy symptoms and can bring long-term relief.
+This may stop or greatly reduces your allergy symptoms and can bring long-term relief.

-We hope our Allergist Finder has been helpful in your search for an allergy specialist.
-If you know someone else who may be struggling with allergy, why not recommend it to them.
+We hope our Find a Doctor tool has been helpful in your search for an allergist near you.
+If you know someone else who may be struggling with allergy, please recommend it to them.
 You can also share your story on our Facebook page or send us an email and tell us what you think.